-Mileage Surface Location Description 0 Elizabethtown Leaves Watson Ln 1.3 Road 3 Trail Whoopie Cat Lake creek crossing 3.6 Trail Lake Tecumseh Dam 4.8 Road Crossing to Iron Furnace Trail 5.1 Road Leaves Road heading north from Iron Furnace 9.6 Spring Side Trip Trail 10.9 Basset Road Crossing Trail 13.9 Trail Camp Cadiz Road Crossing 14.4
+Mileage Surface Location Description

+0 Elizabethtown

+1.3 Road Leaves Watson Ln

+3 Trail Whoopie Cat Lake creek crossing

+3.6 Trail Lake Tecumseh Dam

+4.8 Trail Road Crossing to Iron Furnace

+5.1 Road Leaves Road heading north from Iron Furnace

+9.6 Trail Spring Side Trip

+10.9 Trail Basset Road Crossing

+13.9 Trail Camp Cadiz Road Crossing

+14.4 Trail Karber's Ridge Road Crossing

-Map 04 - Karbers Ridge Road to Buzzard's Roost
+Map 04 - Karbers Ridge Road to Buzzard's Point

-As you continue, you will pass several intersections with other Shawnee National Forest.
+As you continue north, you will pass several intersections with other Shawnee National Forest trails.
 Trails 150, 185, 180, and 153 all head north off the trail into an area known locally as Thacker Hollow.
 Trail 164 leads north off the trail into Grindstaff Hollow, while trail 146 explores the ridge between the two hollows.
 You reach the intersection with 153, 146, and 164 (N37° 35.999' W88° 19.422') when you start seeing the old buildings from a farmstead.
 This is also where the Javelina can be found on rocks a short distance north of the trail.
 The High Knob Lane crossing is only 0.4 miles further up the trail and it is a great place to take a break and take the short walk up the road to the High Knob overlook.
 The view at the top of High Knob is wonderful and one of the best on the trail.
 There are picnic tables and a small parking lot at the overlook.
-If you camp in this area, a loop trail that goes around the base of High Knob overlook includes some small caves and various rock bluffs.
+Camping at the overlook is not allowed however.
+A loop trail that goes around the base of High Knob overlook includes some small caves and various rock bluffs.

 After crossing High Knob Lane, the trail continues downhill to High Knob Horse Camp which includes a small store with some supplies and delicious ice cream.
 Near the trail is a pump where you can refill your canteen, but be sure to ask permission.
 After leaving the horse camp, the trail crosses High Knob Road (N37° 36.091' W88° 20.266') at the driveway to the horse camp.
-After crossing the road the trail continues west toward Buzzards Roost.
+After crossing the road the trail continues west toward Buzzards Point.
 Along this short section of trail you could explore the rock formations known as Twin Towers, Rhombus Rock, and Mushroom Rock.
 If you are section hiking the trail, High Knob would be a good stopping point.
-Alternately you could continue past Buzzards Roost to Garden of the Gods Road for approximately a 10.5 mile section hike from Basset Road.
+Alternately you could continue past Buzzards Point to Garden of the Gods Road for approximately a 10.5 mile section hike from Basset Road.